 3. Good oral hygiene may improve heart health

-If bacteria in the mouth is left to grow out of control, it can begin to enter the blood and spread throughout the body.
+If bacteria in the mouth are left to grow out of control, they can begin to enter the blood and spread throughout the body.

 Bacteria that reach the heart can increase inflammation, cause arteries to narrow, and elevate a person’s risk of having a heart attack.
 Research suggests that gum disease increases a person’s risk of having a heart attack by two to three times.